magneticio/vamp.io/content/documentation/using-vamp/overview.md

 -   **Workflows**: apps (services) deployed on cluster, used for dynamically changing runtime configuration (e.g. SLA, scaling, condition weight update).

 > **Note**: Breeds and blueprints are static artifacts, deployments and gateways are not.
-This means any API actions on static artefacts are mostly synchronous.
+This means any API actions on static artifacts are mostly synchronous.
 Actions on deployments are largely asychronous.

 ## Eventual consistency